-For all individuals who are considered tax residents of Germany, worldwide income is considered taxable.
+For anyone who is considered a tax resident of Germany, worldwide income is considered taxable.
 Germany does have tax treaties with a number of countries which determine where taxes are to be paid.
-If you are earning income outside of the Germany in a third foreign country, you will need to review the tax treaty between Germany and the third country, or talk to a tax expert.
+If you are earning income outside of Germany in a third foreign country, you will need to review the tax treaty between Germany and the third country or talk to a tax expert.

-The US-Germany Tax Treaty is helpful in situations where it is unclear to which country taxes should be paid.
-Generally speaking, most tax matters are resolved based on the resident status of the individual: Are they resident in the US or Germany?
-Where are they working?
+The US-Germany tax treaty is helpful in situations where it is unclear to which country taxes should be paid.
+Generally speaking, most tax matters are resolved based on the resident status of the individual: Are you a resident of the US or Germany?
+Where do you work?
 Where was the income paid?
 Which country is the employer from?
 All of these factors will go into consideration when deciding where taxes should be paid.

 Germany does have an investment and capital gains tax, which is a flat rate of 25%.
 Losses on investments and sale of assets can be deducted from the income earned on other investments or assets.
 The system is set up so that the taxation is deducted at the source.
 For example, if you have a German savings account, the German bank will deduct the taxes payable from the income you have earned on your investment account.
 If the income is coming from outside of Germany, it will not automatically be deducted, but taxes are still due to the German tax authorities.

-Capital gains taxes on real estate are levied only if it was not self-occupied and held for less than 10 years.
+Capital gains taxes on real estate are levied only if the property was not self-occupied and held for less than 10 years.
 In Germany, rental income is to be taxed by the country in which the rental income is located.

 Saving on US Expat Taxes

-With Germany being a region with a relatively high tax rate, it is important to be aware of the filing requirements, obligations and taxation levels in order to plan appropriately.
-This will also allow you to better prepare for your US expat taxes when it comes time to pay up to your home country.
+Since Germany is a country with a relatively high tax rate, being aware of the filing requirements, obligations, and taxation levels is important in order to plan appropriately.
+This will also allow you to better prepare for your US expat taxes when it comes time to pay your home country.

 Need Help With US Expat Taxes in Germany?